publiccodenet/publiccode.net/membership/founding-membership.md

 * opportunities for leadership roles in Foundation initiatives
 * a blogpost announcing membership

-## Founding membership requirements
+## Membership requirements

-To become a founding member you should have both of these:
+To become a member you should have some of these:

 * enthusiasm for public code at the most senior levels within your organisation
-* the ability to make in-kind contributions to help us develop our processes and governance, so that they work better for your type of organisation

-To become a founding member you should have some of these:

 * a willingness to help the Foundation test its onboarding and code auditing processes, so we can get it right
 * the ability to make a significant financial commitment relative to your type and size of organization (especially if you don’t currently have a codebase available, but are invested in creating a future for public code)
 * an open source software solution that you think other public organisations will be interested in reusing